STEAM-Academy-PRO/revolution-robotics-peripheral-tester/README.md

 the LED ring no LEDs are lit.
 Then the operator distances their hand from the sensor and observes that the farther their hand is, the more LEDs are lit.

-- Passing: when the sensor is covered, the LED ring displays 0 lit LEDs.
+- Passing: when the sensor is covered, the LED ring displays 0 or 1 lit LEDs.
 When fully uncovered, the LED ring has all 12 LEDs lit.
 When the operator moves their hand up and down in front of the sensor, the number of lit LEDs changes.
 - Failure:
-  - The LED ring has lit LEDs when the sensor is fully covered.
+  - The LED ring has more than one lit LED when the sensor is fully covered.
   - The LED ring has unlit LEDs when the sensor is fully uncovered.
   - The number of lit LEDs does not follow the distance of the operator's hand.